Wintellect/MSLearn/Bash for sysadmins/includes/2-bash-fundamentals.md

 # Bash fundamentals

-Before we get into the details of Bash commands – we’ll do that shortly – let’s look at the way the shell interacts with the computer and the operating system.
+Before we get into the details of Bash commands – we'll do that shortly – let's look at the way the shell interacts with the computer and the operating system.

 To start Bash, you open a Azure Cloud terminal session and type in bash.
 When you do so, you see a shell prompt.
 Typically, the shell prompt contains your user name, the PC or server's name, then by a dollar sign.
 So, in the example below, the user name is sjvnbuddy, the server name is CheddarNorthwind, and the prompt is terminated by "$".